Sporting shocks that will stun you

 Sporting shocks have the power to make the whole world sit up and take notice.
-Anthony Joshua’s recent defeat to Andy Ruiz Jr was a timely reminder that events don’t always follow the expected script.
+Anthony Joshua’s recent defeat to Andy Ruiz Jr was a timely reminder that even the biggest events don’t always follow the expected script.

 AJ was a huge favourite when he faced the Mexican American fighter at New York’s Madison Square Garden earlier this month.
 Yet the Londoner was beaten by technical knockout in the seventh round, with the previously unheralded Ruiz now ranked as the world’s best active heavyweight by some experts.